YuexinX/Killer_Rabbit/README.md

 # Killer_Rabbit
-A Game that requires the player to kill the killer rabbits using poinsoned carrots.
+A Game that requires the player to kill the killer rabbits using poinsoned carrots(Unfinished).